John Rittmeister: Analysis

 Like many European psychoanalysts at the time, Rittmeister was on the social and political left and was much closer than his peers to the iconoclastic bent within psychoanalysis that had begun with Freud himself.

-In the early 1930s, Rittmeister, in contrast to his peers, accused Carl Jung of "archetypal mysticism" and seeing in Jungs "ahistorical image-collectivism" the symptoms of the frightened and confused bourgeois response to the massive social change of the 20th Century.
+In the early 1930s, Rittmeister, in contrast to his peers, accused Carl Jung of "archetypal mysticism" and seeing in Jung's "ahistorical image-collectivism" the symptoms of the frightened and confused bourgeois response to the massive social change of the 20th Century.
 In Rittmeister's critique of Jung, he classified Jung as a "crypto-fascist" in an approach that echoed German Marxist philosopher Ernst Bloch similar conclusion to German psychiatrist Hans Prinzhorn and the German philosopher Ludwig Klages approach.
 Instead of turning to a kind of fuzzy romanticism as many as his peers did, Rittmeister began to construct a critique of modern civilisation in the Freudian manner that avoided the emotionalism, mysticism, and relativism that he found in his analysis of Jung.
 For Rittmeister, he understood that Jung taught the virtues of introversion, an immersion of the self to the exclusion of others, while Freud taught humanity in the ecumenical virtues of love.